monahton/monahton.github.io/index.md

 Currently, his research is focused on (i) studying nucleic acid sensing and innate immunity in gene therapy and disease and (ii) understanding human hematopoietic development.

-Since 2019, Dr. Monah is a certified instructor and lessons maintainer in The Carpentries organization, teaching coding and data science skills in several workshops across Europe and The United States.
+Dr. Monah is a certified instructor and lessons maintainer in The Carpentries organization, teaching coding and data science skills in several workshops across Europe and The United States.

 ## Current Interests and Projects: